Crystalwarrior/KFO-Server/README.md

   ```
   This operation should not require administrator privileges, unless you decide to remove the `--user` option.
 * Rename `config_sample` to `config` and edit the values to your liking.
 Be sure to check your YAML file for syntax errors. *Use spaces only; do not use tabs.*
 * Run by either double-clicking `start_server.py` or typing in `python start_server.py`, or `py -3 start_server.py` if you use both Python 2 and 3.
-It is normal to not see any output once you start the server.
+If everything was set up correctly, you will see something like this appear:
+[2019-07-02T17:33:30]: Starting...
+[2019-07-02T17:33:30]: Launching tsuserver3.DR.190702b...
+[2019-07-02T17:33:30]: Loading server configurations...
+[2019-07-02T17:33:31]: Server started successfully!

-  - To stop the server, press Ctrl+C multiple times.
+* To stop the server, press Ctrl+C once from your terminal.
+This will initiate a shutdown process and notify you when it is done.
+[2019-07-03T14:23:04]: You have initiated a server shut down.
+[2019-07-03T14:23:04]: Kicking 12 remaining clients.
+[2019-07-03T14:23:04]: Server has successfully shut down.

+ - If you do not see said messages after a few seconds, you can try spamming Ctrl+C to try and force a shutdown or directly close out your terminal.
+This is not recommended due to the cleanup process not finishing correctly but it is doable.

+* In the unlikely event that there is an error during runtime, the server will do its best to print out to your terminal a complete traceback of the error with some additional information to help with debugging.
+Depending on the nature of the error, the server may or may not be able to continue execution normally.

 ##

 ## Commands